RishabhGoyal992/SWAN-Tasks/Task-2/README.md

 # Weather Extension for Jupyter Lab

-A packaged JupyterLab extension ready to be installed, which provides the functionality of obtaining weather data of the world cities.
+A packaged JupyterLab extension ready to be installed, which provides the functionality of obtaining weather data of the various world cities.

 ## Requirements